 - Note 3

-- A valid access token for the domain.
-Not you deSEC account password!
+A valid token secret for the domain.
+Not your deSEC account password!

 Option 2: Use ddclient¶

 If you’re on Debian, Ubuntu or any other Linux distribution that provides you with the ddclient package, you can use it to update your IP address with our servers.
 Note that depending on the ddclient version you are using, IPv6 support may be limited.

 sudo dpkg-reconfigure ddclient to